 2021 was a massive year for gaming and 2022 is gearing up to be even bigger.
-Industry research is predicting that the industry will topple the $200 billion revenue mark before 2023.
-What are the lessons that need to be learned from another pandemic year for gaming?
+Industry research predicts that the industry will topple the $200 billion revenue mark before 2023.
+What lessons need to be learned from another pandemic year for gaming?
 Firstly, nothing is predictable.
-If the pandemic has taught us anything, it’s to be flexible and to have multiple back up plans.
+If the pandemic has taught us anything, it’s to be flexible and to have multiple backup plans.
 Furthermore, you need to be able to scale.
 Quickly.
-You need to adapt to make sure that game deliveries are on time and that game experience is A1.
+You must adapt to ensure that game deliveries are on time and that the game experience is A1.
 If not, consumers will take their business to another game in the blink of an eye.
 With Edgegap’s high-end multi-cloud solution, be ready for 2022.

 More sleeper hits

 In 2020 it was Among Us (InnerSloth) and Fall Guys (Mediatonic), and in 2021 it was Valheim (Iron Gate AB), Splitgate (1047 Games) and It Takes Two (Hazelight Studios).
 Who will it be in 2022?
 Only Marty McFly could help us with this prediction.
-However what we do know is, when the beat drops, the newly minted unicorn games and by affiliation their studios, will be taken by storm by the exponential number of DAU’s (Daily Active Users), taking their servers by siege.
-This is the moment to scale, to capitalize on the potential massive revenue influx and guarantee a maximized gamer experience.
-Unlike the Hollywood movie industry, betting on a production worth up to hundreds of millions of dollars is no longer a guaranteed success.
+However, we do know that when the beat drops, the newly minted unicorn games and affiliation with their studios will be taken by storm by the exponential number of DAUs (Daily Active Users), taking their servers by siege.
+This is the moment to scale, capitalize on the potential massive revenue influx and guarantee a maximized gamer experience.
+Unlike the Hollywood movie industry, betting on a production worth hundreds of millions of dollars is no longer a guaranteed success.
 Tens of thousands of smaller developers have the potential to launch the next big hit, and they are looking for help and support.
 This can’t be more of an obvious situation to have an easy, automated and flexible hosting solution to help harness the power of the next big thing.

 Did anyone say CyberPunk?
-The ugly step sister story of all late games in 2020 (with major patches barely making this a GA game in 2021) should be a massive warning sign for studios and gamers in the coming year.
+The ugly step-sister story of all late games in 2020 (with significant patches barely making this a GA game in 2021) should be a huge warning sign for studios and gamers in the coming year.
 Game development has slowed down due to the pandemic.
-It’s fact.
-AAA and AA studios will need to make sure when they commit to dates they will be able to handle the pressure that date brings on the developers, producers and technical directors.
-Gamers are stuck at home just waiting for their favorite titles to be delivered.
-Accelerating development time & cycle is paramount in meeting deadlines and making sure of the quality of the product.
+It’s a fact.
+AAA and AA studios will need to make sure that when they commit to dates, they can handle the pressure that date brings on the developers, producers and technical directors.
+Gamers are stuck at home waiting for their favorite titles to be delivered.
+Accelerating development time & cycle is paramount in meeting deadlines and ensuring the product’s quality.
 Being AGILE goes beyond running development sprints.
 It’s about fast deployment & testing to make QA part of your development team.
-Integrating your CI/CD pipeline directly to your backend environment and allowing every developer to test as if the game was in production accelerates the time to market while guaranteeing a higher standard of quality.
+Integrating your CI/CD pipeline directly to your backend environment and allowing every developer to test as if the game was in production accelerates the time to market while guaranteeing a higher quality standard.

 Another gaming (especially VR) surge

-As much as mobile gaming has been taking the spotlight over the past years in the gaming space, hardware sales are through the roof.
-The Nintendo Switch, alone, beat out PS5 & Xbox sales over the past calendar year.
-The stay at home policies due to the worldwide COVID-19 pandemic have spring boarded the industry.
-New gamers want the best and newest gadgets.
+As much as mobile gaming has been spotlighted over the past years, hardware sales are through the roof.
+The Nintendo Switch beat out PS5 & Xbox sales over the past calendar year alone.
+The stay-at-home policies due to the worldwide COVID-19 pandemic have springboarded the industry.
+New gamers want the best and latest gadgets.
 Think VR headsets (Oculus 2 being the clear winner of this specific arms race in 2021).
-The unprecedent growth in this sector of the business has put a toll on some unsuspecting gaming developers in need of scalability in terms of hosting.
-Having a robust hybrid-cloud based hosting plan is the key to success in 2022.
+The unprecedented growth in this sector of the business has put a toll on some unsuspecting gaming developers in need of scalability in terms of hosting.
+A robust hybrid-cloud-based hosting plan is the key to success in 2022.